kohlhofer/Crossings/chapters/chapter-06.md

 Eli stands abruptly, fishing more coins from her pocket.
 She counts them in her palm, then laughs at what she sees.
 "Easy come," she says to no one.
 She heads for the door, but stops, turns back.
 "River's not frozen yet."
 Her eyes are bright with something—alcohol, mischief, or both.
 She disappears into the dim evening air.

 The night deepens.
 Lila's song turns strange, Amos speaks secrets to the floor.
-Faces blur in the shadows as glasses empty and refill, marking time in liquid measures.
+Faces blur as glasses empty and refill, marking time in liquid measures.